 - In a frying pan, set to low heat, add bacon and keep warm while making other recipes.
-Turn on occasionally.
+Turn over occasionally.

-- Note: Before poaching your eggs, melt the butter for the hollandaise sauce and beat your eggs yolks in a small sauce pan.
-Keep the pan cool.
+- Note: Before poaching your eggs, melt the butter for the hollandaise sauce and beat your eggs yolks in a small, cold sauce pan.
 Have these readily available.

-- Add about 1 tablespoon white vinegar to your water.
+- Add about 1 tablespoon or white vinegar to your water (helps keep the egg whites compact).
 Ensure you have enough water to cover all eggs and still have a little space around them.
-Almost bring to a boil 160-170°F. If you accidentally bring it to a boil, immediately add a metal tablespoon to the water and stir.
+Almost bring to a boil 160-170°F. If you accidentally bring it to a boil, immediately add a large metal tablespoon to the water and stir.
 This will bring it down to about 160°F.

 - Add each egg to an individual glass or cup.

-- Once water is at correct temperature, add each egg by slightly placing the tip of the glass into the water, as not to drop the egg from above.
+- Once the water is at correct temperature, stir the water quickly, creating a whirlpool and add each egg by slightly placing the tip of the glass into the water, as not to drop the egg from above.

 - Allow to slightly simmer for 3 - 5 minutes, depending upon how you like your eggs.
 Three minutes seem to be ideal.

-- While eggs are poaching, add the cream of tartar, white pepper, salt and vinegar to the egg yolks and whisk rapidly and thoroughly.
-Traditionally, hollandaise sauce is made with vinegar alone or with lemon juice, but I do not care for the taste of one high in vinegar and am allergic to lemons, thus the alternative choices.
+- While the eggs are poaching, add the cream of tartar, white pepper, salt and vinegar to the egg yolks and whisk rapidly and thoroughly.
+Traditionally, hollandaise sauce is made with vinegar or lemon juice alone , but I do not care for the taste of one high in vinegar and am allergic to lemons, thus the alternative choices.
 Cream of tartar is also high in acid content, and does not give that vinegar flavor.

 - Turn the burner on low and slowly add melted butter, whisking constantly.